abulka/vscode-pt-diagrams/README.md

-# vscode-pt-diagrams README
+# vscode-pt-diagrams

-This is the README for your extension "vscode-pt-diagrams".
-After writing up a brief description, we recommend including the following sections.
+This extension provides syntax highlighting for PT Diagrams, a simple language for creating diagrams in a text editor.
 ## Features

 Syntax highlighting for `.ptd` files.